karthikm15/Classification-of-Melanoma-Images-Through-GANs-VAEs-and-Other-ML-Models/README.md

 ## Prerequisites:

-This liveProject is intended for intermediate Python programmers with at least some deep learning experience, preferably in image classification with convolutional neural networks.
+This project is intended for intermediate Python programmers with at least some deep learning experience, preferably in image classification with convolutional neural networks.
 Knowledge of PyTorch would be helpful, but is not required.
 No prior experience in generative modeling, including GANs, is assumed.

 ### Tools: